ValmitCode/kernel-delirium/README.md

 ## How to use?

-To use this software you should install a desktop app and run deploy_and_clean.py (I recommend to assemble file with base64) on the victim machine cause that's more time efficient.
+To use this software you should install a desktop app on your machine and run deploy_and_clean.py (I recommend to assemble file with base64 with command below) on the victim machine, cause that's more time efficient.

 ### Victim machine :syringe: :computer: